Mossy woodland trail in Galloway Forest Park, South West Scotland, surrounded by tall pine trees and soft green light

 Explore self-guided walking holidays through open countryside, ancient heritage, and landscapes that invite reflection.

 South West Scotland is a region of space and stillness — soft hills, slow coastlines, and deep-rooted stories.
 From the glens of Galloway to the edge of the Mull, this is walking country made for presence over pace.
-The land leans gently into the sea, and the sense of time feels different here — older, quieter, and more reflective.
+It is an especially rewarding setting for unhurried walking holidays, where the land leans gently into the sea and the sense of time feels older, quieter, and more reflective.

 Where to Walk